appcoreopc/gcp-associate/README.md

 https://www.coursera.org/learn/preparing-cloud-associate-cloud-engineer-exam/home/welcome

 Image-based Questions: 2 Questions

 Provided the sample company cloud architecture diagram with blanks and asked to fill the blanks with suitable GCP services as per requirement demand

+Billing

+Billing accounts are tieds to project.
+Make sense cuz that's how it works in the corporate world.

+## Types of accounts
+Billing Account Creator, which can create new self-service billing accounts Billing Account Administrator, which manages billing accounts but cannot create them Billing Account User, which enables a user to link projects to billing accounts Billing Account Viewer, which enables a user to view billing account cost and transactions

+Output format : csv and json

+App engine

+Compute engine